folke/lazy.nvim/README.md

 Great care has been taken to make the startup code (`lazy.core`) as efficient as possible.
 During startup, all lua files used before `VimEnter` or `BufReadPre` are byte-compiled and cached, similar to what [impatient.nvim](https://github.com/lewis6991/impatient.nvim) does.

+My config for example loads in about `11ms` with `93` plugins.
+I do a lot of lazy-loading though :)

 **lazy.nvim** comes with an advanced profiler `:Lazy profile` to help you improve performance.
 The profiling view shows you why and how long it took to load your plugins.